South Sudan travel guide

 Not content with rivers, swamps and savannah, South Sudan’s natural prowess extends to the Imatong Mountains, and the star attraction here is Kinyeti, the highest mountain in the country at 3,200m (10,500ft).

 The South Sudanese consider their homeland blessed and it’s hard to disagree when you see the sheer diversity of natural landscapes the country has to offer.
 Road travel can be uncomfortable, but the end result is certainly well worth any hardship.

 644,329 sq km (248,777 sq miles).

 Last updated: 20 June 2018

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 The Foreign and Commonwealth Office (FCO) advise against all travel to South Sudan.
-If you have no pressing need to remain, you should leave if it’s safe to do so.
+If you are in South Sudan, you should leave if it’s safe to do so.

-There are regular reports of serious criminality in Juba and daily reports of fighting between armed groups across the country.
+There are daily reports of fighting between armed groups across the country, and regular reports of serious criminality in Juba.
 There’s no official government curfew in Juba, but the British Embassy and most international organisations observe a self-imposed curfew, the timing of which changes in response to the situation.